-After speaking at half a dozen (and attending almost twenty) virtual conferences this summer, I’ve experienced a great variety of new tools and techniques that have arisen out of the growing market for high-quality virtual events.
+After speaking at almost 20 (and attending over 30) virtual tech events since pandemic started, I’ve experienced a great variety of new tools and techniques that have arisen out of the growing market for high-quality online events.

 If you’ve attended an in-person tech conference — or really, if you can still remember what any big, in-person event felt like — it’s probably fairly obvious that there are challenges involved in moving large-scale knowledge-sharing events to a virtual platform.